 if any of you are in the bay area for this, it should be an amazing event:

-― my bach penises and their contrapuntal technique (the table is the table), Monday, 28 September 2009 21:52 (ten years ago) link
+― my bach penises and their contrapuntal technique (the table is the table), Monday, 28 September 2009 21:52 (eleven years ago) link

 oh goodness! that looks like a must-attend!